ip-repo/text-to-speech-webpage/README.md

 You can also explore other text to speech projects on this github:

-<a href="https://github.com/ip-repo/conversation-maker/blob/main/README.md">PySide6 Conversation Maker</a>
+- <a href="https://github.com/ip-repo/conversation-maker/blob/main/README.md">PySide6 Conversation Maker</a>

-<a href="https://github.com/ip-repo/guides/blob/main/example-tts-pyside6/example-tts-pyside6.md">Different pyside6 widgets with different tts engines</a>
+- <a href="https://github.com/ip-repo/guides/blob/main/example-tts-pyside6/example-tts-pyside6.md">Different pyside6 widgets with different tts engines</a>
+- <a href="https://github.com/ip-repo/guides/blob/main/gemini-story-to-audio-with-gtts/story-to-audio.md"> Example: generate a story with Gemnini and use gtts to create a audio story </a>